-3. Pursuant to Article 9 of the Uniform Commercial Code, the only way to perfect a security interest in non-inventory collateral covered by a certificate of title statute is to have the security interest noted on the certificate of title.
+3. Pursuant to Article 9 of the Uniform Commercial Code, the only way to perfect a security interest in non-inventory collateral covered by a certificate of title statute is through compliance with the certificate of title act.
 See Uniform Commercial Code Section 9-311(a)(2), (d).
 The scope of this rule is greatly affected by Article 9's choice of law rules.
 Under those rules, the law of the jurisdiction which created the certificate (or for which an application had been filed) is the law that governs, even if neither the debtor nor the goods are located there.
 See Uniform Commercial Code Section 9-303.
 That law continues to control even if the debtor or the goods move, until the certificate expires by its own terms or a new certificate of title is applied for in a different state.
 Id.